CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

 ### Summary of subgroup 1 progress
 #### Design
 Our group of three (Dedong, Evelyn, and Raymond) discussed new design for serving staff and delivery staff to split them into two entity classes and two use case classes.
-We also talked about the design for Customer UI, Customer controller, Customer use case, Serving staff UI, Delivery staff UI, Serving staff and delivery staff controller, and Kitchen UI, Kitchen controller, and Kitchen use case.
+We also talked about the design for Customer ui, Customer controller, Customer use case, Serving staff ui, Delivery staff ui, Serving staff and delivery staff controller, and Kitchen ui, Kitchen controller, and Kitchen use case.

 #### Coding